demengc/PluginBase/README.md

 Library for creating Spigot plugins.

-# Documentation

-Basic (and incomplete) documentation can be found at https://docs.demeng.dev/pluginbase.

 # Disclaimer

 This is meant to be a private library for use on my personal plugins.
 You may create an Issue for